moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/ai-framework/evaluation/_index.md

 aliases: /handbook/engineering/development/data-science/ai-framework
 ---

-# Step-by-Step Guide for Conducting Evaluations using LangSmith
+# Step-by-Step Guide for Conducting Evaluations using LangSmith at GitLab - ELI5 Evals

 This guide is designed to help Backend and Frontend developers at GitLab conduct evaluations using LangSmith, even if you are not familiar with Python.
 The process is broken down into easy-to-follow steps with detailed explanations, examples, and links for further context.